Marlie Morrison takes us inside the magical world of Disney

 “I met my husband, Paul Connelly, at McMaster and we’ve enjoyed travelling together, first on our own and now with our two kids.
 We actually named our son Mac, though partially after my grandfather and not just for our school, but it certainly was part of it.
 Maybe our kids will find themselves at McMaster when it’s time them to go to University.
 McMaster was a place that gave me the tools I needed and the confidence to go out in the world and carve out a career for myself.”

 Marlie Morrison is a panelist at an upcoming Knowledge @ DeGroote event in Burlington on April 27, 2017.
-The expert panel will share insights on generating big ideas, balancing creativity and efficiency, compelling storytelling, and tailoring messaging to move audiences.alumni, alumni profile, disney, student success
+The expert panel will share insights on generating big ideas, balancing creativity and efficiency, compelling storytelling, and tailoring messaging to move audiences.alumni, alumni profile, disney, knowledge transfer and outreach, student success